 Doing a brain dump is super simple.
 Just grab a pen and piece of paper and set a timer for 2 minutes.
-During this 2 minuets just write down every single thought you have about what you want for your life.
+During these 2 minutes just write down every single thought you have about what you want for your life.

-Once your 2 minutes is up, take a look at your list.
+Once your 2 minutes are up, take a look at your list.
 Chances are you will start to see some themes emerging.

 If you wrote down 7 countries you want to travel to, you can assume that travel is important.

-Do your families names or time together seem to be a recurring thing?
+Do your family member’s names or time together seem to be a recurring thing?
 Then family is one of your top life plan goals.

 Alright, let’s start with the easy stuff, shall we?

-Clearing away the easy stuff will help you feel like you’ve made a big dent.
+Clearing away the easy stuff first will help you to feel like you’ve made a big dent.
 Plus, you’ll be one step closer to getting rid of half your stuff!